Wiener AC: History

 The football section of the club was founded on 14 October 1897.
 By 1904, it had won the Challenge Cup and the Wiener Tagblatt Pokal three times each.
 They were the most important trophies in Austrian football at the time.

 In September 1910, most of the first team left the club to found a new club, Wiener AF.
 Despite this, Wiener AC finished fourth in the Austrian football championship 1910–11, although the new club finished higher.

 The club won the Austrian football championship 1914–15, in which the ten clubs only played each other once each.
 Wiener AF finished in second place.

 In 1928, the club reached the Austrian Cup final, losing 2–1 to SK Admira Wien.

 In the 1930–31 season, Wiener AC won the Austrian Cup, which was played in a league format as the Wiener Winter Cup.
 As the winner of this competition, the club was qualified for the Mitropa Cup.

 The club reached the final of the 1931 Mitropa Cup, but lost both legs of the final to First Vienna FC.

 From 1936 to 1945, the club was also known as Schwarz-Rot Wien, name under they won the 1937–38 Austrian Cup.

 From 1942 to 1945, the club played in the Gauliga Ostmark (I).

 In 1959, the club again won the Austrian Cup, beating SK Rapid Wien 2–0 in the Final.

 FK Austria WAC Wien

-From 1973–74 season, Wiener AC formed a joint team with FK Austria Wien, which was called FK Austria WAC Wien until 1976–77 season when Austria Wien decided to revert to their own club's traditional name.
+From 1973–74 season, Wiener AC merged and formed a joint team with FK Austria Wien, which was called FK Austria WAC Wien until 1976–77 season when Austria Wien decided to revert to their own club's traditional name.
 The results of the joint team are part of the Austria Wien football history.

 In 1983, Wiener AC reactivated its football section, but never come back in Austrian Football Bundesliga and the club was taken over in 2002 by its sponsor, which changed its name to FK Rad Friendly Systems and then to FC Fireball United.

 The club still has a football section, but it no longer competes in competitions.